ekabalina/Getting_and_cleaning_data/CodeBook.md

 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

-data and additional information can be found  here: https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+Data and full description can be found  here: https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 As the result of first 4 steps we get merged test and train data sets; indexes of entries that match feature criteria - variables are mean or stddev related -  were arranged in vector; names of the variables and  corresponding  observations were subseted: